Estelle Weyl

 *:focus { outline: none; }

-Unfortunately, dropzone attribute is not yet supported
+:dropdropzone attribute is not yet supported:drop(active):drop(valid:drop(invalid):drop(valid active) :target

 myPage.html#anchor